• English

 Since I live in Barcelona, low fares are available with many airlines.

-It’s been a while that I was trying to go there for the carnival.
-But when you want to travel in peak season, you need to plan ahead.
+I have been trying to go there for carnival for a while now.
+But if you want to travel in peak season, you need to plan ahead.

-Flights were cheap but accommodation is very expensive as it’s high season there!
+The flights were cheap but the accommodation expensive as it’s high the season there!

-I found cheap solutions in an area nearby the airport.
+I found cheap solutions in an area near the airport.
 This was actually perfect because you are close to both sides of the island:

 • Las Palmas in the north, where the carnival was taking place